 How to Start Trading Bitcoin: A Step-by-Step Guide

-This guide will walk you through setting up an account with eToro, which is a broker that has a crypto exchange you can trade Bitcoin on and offers CFDs in countries that allow them.
+This guide will walk you through setting up an account with eToro, which is a broker that offers a crypto exchange where you can trade Bitcoin. eToro also offers Bitcoin CFDs in countries that allow them.
 CFDS products are not available for US users.

 The eToro website will detect your country of residence and direct you to the appropriate products on its website.

 - Click Join Now to create an account with your email address at eToro.com.
 You’ll also need to provide a username and a password.
 Agree to the requested conditions and click Create Account to proceed.

 - Check your email for a verification message.
 Click Verify my email and then click Sign in.
 Click Continue on the Welcome Aboard pop-up to begin filling out your profile.